crodier/software-blog/_posts/2025-03-14-enterprise-anti-patterns.md

 was to make a UX which was snappy and fun to use, and now you've made a pile of microfrontend crap, which is slow to load and no one wants to use.

-If you think latency of the front end is not a big deal, go open your Gmail and remember every time you touch your phone, you wish it were faster, as the seconds of your life tick away waiting for network calls and JS libraries to load.
-All your customers are the same as you, and you didn't realize how much you dislike latency.
+If you think latency of the front end is not a big deal, you must open your Gmail and remember every time you touch your phone, you wish it were faster.
+The seconds of your life tick away waiting for network calls and JS libraries to load.
+Your customers are the same as you, and you didn't realize how much you dislike latency.
 You dislike it more than anything.

 You can make latency a stated goal of your UX, and still have problems.